 Reduction in percentage of burglaries involving meter breakage; reduced risk of burglary at dwellings where meters are removed; reduced burglary rate overall

 This seems a helpful way to organise thinking about the context-mechanism-outcome triad, irrespective of whether the approach is labelled “realist”.
-Those who are into logframe matricies (logframes) might want to add a column for the “outputs” of a programme.

 The authors emphasise that the underlying causal model is “generative” in the sense that causation is seen as